isaacnovaes/notes/mongoDB.md

 It has a binary data

-It extends JSON types, example more detailed number types
+It extends JSON types, for example more detailed number types or date type

 It has an efficient storage